Retirement Systems

 I am enrolled in benefits at the university, do I have to enroll in Medicare while still working at UT?

 No, you may wait to enroll once you retire.
-We can complete any Medicare forms from the government stating you have credible coverage so you are not penalized for not enrolling at the age of 65.
+The Benefits Department can complete Medicare Part B forms upon request stating you have credible coverage so you will not be penalized for not enrolling at the age of 65.

 What Happens to my retirement money if I want to return to the University?

-Re-Employed Retirees should fill out the Notice of Re-Employment of an OPERS Benefit Recipient form.
+Re-Employed Retirees should fill out the Notice of Re-Employment of an OPERS/STRS Benefit Recipient form.

-OPERS retirees who become re-employed on a full-time basis by a public university or college have the option of participating in OPERS and contributing toward a Money Purchase Plan account or they may be eligible to participate in an Alternative Retirement Plan (ARP).
+OPERS retirees who become re-employed on a full-time basis by a public university or college have the option of participating in OPERS/STRS or they may be eligible to participate in an Alternative Retirement Plan (ARP).
+Retirees have to have been separated for one year before the option of changing retirement plans is available.

 What happens if I retire and decide to come back to work?
 How will it affect my retirement benefits?